KillarneyHeightsHS/Raspberry-Pi-Pico-BaseCode/docs/accelerometer/activities/silent_alarm.md

 1. The code below supports movement detection.
 When the button is pushed, it activates the accelerometer.
 Any slight movement after the button is pressed with trigger an alarm.

     1. Draw a flowchart that represents the flow and decisions of the code.
+Include a copy in your workbook.
 You can choose to draw it on paper, [draw.io](https://app.diagrams.net/), [lucidchart](https://www.lucidchart.com).
 Remember the symbols for a flowchart are:
      ![Flowchart Symbols](./images/flowchart_symbols.png)
-    2. Update the Wokwi simulation to include a button for activating the sensor.
-Use the code as a guide for how it should be connected.
+    2. Following the [wokwi wiring diagram](https://wokwi.com/projects/425618277027296257) to create the silent alarm.
     3. Update the code and try to run the simulator.
 You may need to debug your simulation if it is not working.

     ```python